 These are what we call the 'YMMV items.'
 Things that some people find in this work.
 We call them 'your mileage might vary' because not everyone sees these things in the same way.
 This starts discussions in the trope lists, a thing we don't want.
 Please use the discussion page if you'd like to discuss any of these items.

-Subaru Mimasaka has quickly become a vastly despised character after his "perfect" win over fan-favorite Takumi.
+Subaru quickly became a despised character after his "perfect" win over fan-favorite Takumi.
 It doesn't help he's established to be a great cooking competitor, yet comes out from nowhere to take the eighth spot in the Fall Classic finals.
 Additionally, he doesn't follow usual culinary methods others find to be biased and unfairnote In-Universe, it's not illegal to make the same dish as your opponent during a Shokugeki, nor does Subaru have a food-based Signature Style like the rest of the students.
 On the other hand, others state this simply propels Subaru into Magnificent Bastardry: he thrives on the fact a Shokugeki is simply, at its core, "which dish tastes better" and runs with it.
 Beating Takumi isn't entirely an Ass Pull when the judges state Subaru goes above and beyond with the recipe to surpass and outstrip Takumi's own.
-Effectively, the win is Subaru's Establishing Character Moment, setting him up as a top contender and rival to the rest of the first years.
+Effectively, the win is Subaru's Establishing Character Moment, setting him up as a top contender and rival to the rest of the first-years.

 The title for the official English translation "Food Wars!: Shokugeki no Soma".
 Many hate it for attempting to be "extreme" in a time when that is looked down upon, while some defend it for being an accurate translation.